aoterodelaroza/acpdb/README.md

 - `%qexyz%`: a combination of the `ATOMIC_SPECIES` and `ATOMIC_COORDINATES` blocks in QE format.

-- `%acpgau%`, `%acpgau:xx%`: the ACP block in Gaussian format.
-If `%acpgau%` is used, print the whole ACP.
-Otherwise, print the ACP corresponding to atom with symbol `xx` only.
-Requires using the `ACP` keyword in `WRITE` for a correct expansion.

-- `%acpcrys%`, `%acpcrys:xx%`: the ACP block in crystal format.
-If `%acpcrys%` is used, print the whole ACP.
-Otherwise, print the ACP corresponding to atom with symbol `xx` only.
-Requires using the `ACP` keyword in `WRITE` for a correct expansion.
+- `%acpgau%`: the ACP block in Gaussian format.

+- `%acpgaunum%`: the ACP block in Gaussian format, with atom IDs from the ACP instead of atomic symbols.

+- `%acpgausym%`: the ACP block in Gaussian format, with atom symbols from the ACP instead of atomic names.
+Useful for replacing these with a `sed` command before running.

+- `%acpcrys%`: the ACP block in crystal format.

 - `%term_atsymbol%`: atomic symbol in ACP term.